GenericMadScientist/GenericMadScientist.github.io/_posts/2022-06-06-how-chopt-works.md

 best way to use the last two phrases.
 Then the last three, and so on, back and back until we've got to the start.

-However, CHOpt goes with the recursion and memoisation approach for two main reasons.
+However, CHOpt goes with the recursion and [memoisation][memomization] approach for two main reasons.
 The first is that not all subproblems end up coming up.
 In our example, calculating the optimal way to use the last four phrases would be a waste of time since we can never come up with this situation.
 This point becomes stronger once we consider the effect of SP sustains, which I will discuss in a moment.
 The other reason is because it would complicate the second significant optimisation, which I will get to in a while.
 But first, SP sustains.

 ## Why it's not so simple